turpana/DrupalBackups/README.md

 ### Intended usage

-* place a json configuration in the directory where the backups will be stored
+* place a json configuration in the directory where the backups will be stored (see tests folder for example)
 * then run in a python script:

         backups = DrupalBackups()